SpongeBob SquarePants

-The series has run for fifteen seasons, with its sixteenth premiering on June 27, 2025.
-SpongeBob is the fourth longest-running American animated series in history, and the longest-running American children's animated series as of 2025, surpassing PBS Kids' Arthur.
-The series' popularity has made it a multimedia franchise, and Paramount Skydance's most profitable intellectual property.
-By 2019, it had generated over $13 billion in merchandising revenue.
-Since its debut, the series has also had five theatrical feature films (starting with The SpongeBob SquarePants Movie in 2004), two feature films for streaming, a Broadway musical, a comic book series, and numerous video games.
-The series eventually expanded into spin-off series, with the CGI-series Kamp Koral: SpongeBob's Under Years and traditionally-animated series The Patrick Star Show both premiering in 2021, with the former ending in July 2024.
+The series has run for sixteen seasons, with its seventeenth season premiering on June 12, 2026.
+On June 9, 2026, the series was renewed for a sixteenth production cycle, which would consist of the eighteenth and nineteenth seasons.
+SpongeBob is the fourth longest-running American animated series in history, and the longest-running American children's animated series as of 2026.
+Its popularity has made it a multimedia franchise and Nickelodeon's most profitable program, generating over $16 billion in merchandising revenue by 2024.
+The franchise now includes four theatrical feature films, two streaming feature films, a Broadway musical, a comic book series, numerous video games and two spin-off series: Kamp Koral: SpongeBob's Under Years (2021–2024) and The Patrick Star Show (2021–present).